edemaine/svgink/README.md

 The API provides two classes:

 1. `SVGProcessor` handles spawning one or more Inkscape processes.
+   * `convertTo(input, format)` queues converting one filename to the specified format, followed by sanitizing the output.
+     The `input` file should be SVG.
+     The output `format` should be `"pdf"`, `".pdf"`, `"png"`, `".png"`, or another format/extension supported by Inkscape;
+     It returns a promise which resolves to a
+     `{skip, stdout, stderr, input, output}`
+     object when the conversion and sanitization are complete.
+     Here either `skip` is `true` meaning that conversion was skipped because the input was older than the output and `settings.force` was false, or `stdout` and `stderr` give the string contents from Inkscape's stdout and stderr for this job, which you should print to display warnings and/or errors.
+     In addition, `input` is the original input filename, and `output` is the generated output filename with `format` extension.
+     The promise also has an `output` property with the output filename in case it's needed earlier.
-   * `convert(input, output)` queues converting one filename to another, following by sanitizing the output.
+   * `convert(input, output)` queues converting one filename to another, followed by sanitizing the output.
 The input file should be SVG.
      The output format is determined from the file extension.
-     It returns a promise which resolves to a `{stdout, stderr, skip}` object when the conversion and sanitization are complete.
+     It returns a promise which resolves to a `{stdout, stderr, skip, input, output}` object
-     Here either `skip` is `true` meaning that conversion was skipped because the input was older than the output and `settings.force` was false, or `stdout` and `stderr` give the string contents from Inkscape's stdout and stderr for this job, which you should print to display warnings and/or errors.
+     when the conversion and sanitization are complete.
    * `run(job)` queues a given job.
-A job can be a string to send to Inkscape directly, or an object of the form `{input: 'input.svg', output: `output.pdf'}`, but scheduling a conversion in this way will skip sanitization and force conversion (skip modification time checking).
+A job can be a string to send to Inkscape directly, an object with a `job` string property, or an object of the form `{input: 'input.svg', output: `output.pdf'}`, but scheduling a conversion in this way will skip sanitization and force conversion (skip modification time checking).
-     Returns a promise which resolves to a `{stdout, stderr}` object when the job is complete.
+     Returns a promise which resolves to a `{stdout, stderr}` object, along with the `job` or `input`/`output` properties from the given job, when the job is complete.
    * `sanitize(output)` optionally sanitizes the given output filename.
      You could override this method to support custom sanitization behavior.